Your gift can help keep the museum free for all.

 We showcase 3,000 years of creativity from both sides of the border, connecting museum visitors to the diversity of Mexican culture.

 You’ll find us in Chicago’s Pilsen neighborhood.
 Here, in the heart of the city’s Mexican community, our 7,500-piece permanent collection meets the highest museum standards.
-Our pieces and exhibitions travel to museums around the globe because they value the quality of our collection.
+Our pieces and exhibitions travel to museums around the globe because the quality of our collection is highly valued.
 But here at home, the museum is always free.

 Our curators are experts in Mexican art and their passion for the museum is contagious.
 You’ll pick this up at every turn, from the up-close-and-personal placement of the art to the bilingual stories that guide you through the galleries.